bearbyt3z/email-protector.js/README.md

 ## Prerequisites

-There are no any prerequisites for the library to use other than JavaScript enabled in a browser.
+There are no prerequisites for the library to use other than JavaScript enabled in a browser.
-It should run without issues on any modern web browser.
+The library was compiled with [Babel transcompiler](https://babeljs.io) with default parameters of [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env) preset, so it should run without issues on any modern web browser.
-The library was tested on:
+It was tested on:

 * Mozilla Firefox v75
 * Google Chrome v80
 * Opera v67

-But it should run smoothly also in:

-* Mozilla Firefox &ge; v47
-* Google Chrome &ge; v54
-* Opera &ge; v41
-* Safari &ge; v10.1
-* Microsoft Edge &ge; v14
-* (no Internet Explorer support)

-These are the browser versions that are compatible with [`Object.entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) method (ES8), which is used in the library.

-Some older browsers can have problems with new [ECMAScript](https://www.ecma-international.org/publications/standards/Ecma-262.htm) syntax but hey, who uses them nowadays? :wink:

-If you really need to run the library on some ancient browsers, please use [Babel transcompiler](https://babeljs.io) or pull the request, so I can make a polyfill for the library and attach the compiled version to the repository.
+The library was minified using [Terser Plugin](https://webpack.js.org/plugins/terser-webpack-plugin) in [webpack](https://webpack.js.org/configuration/optimization/) with default parameters.
+Source map was included in the production build (see `build` directory).
+You can find webpack configuration files attached to the repository root folder.

 ## Installation